OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `let` *name* = *expression* ;

 > Create a new local variable and initialize it with the value of *expression*.
 The compiler infers that the new variable has the same type as *expression* .
 The variable goes out of scope when execution leaves the current codeblock.
+If the new variable has the same name as an already-existing variable, it will mask the existing variable definition for as long as the new variable is in scope.

 `let` ( *name1* , *name2*, ... ) = *expression* ;